 Visit a little-known temple alley on this walking tour in Tokyo's "Little Kyoto".

-Teramachi Dori, otherwise known as Temple Street, is a peaceful area of Setagaya where 26 temples are concentrated.
-Only 11 minutes by train from Shinjuku Station, Temple Street bears little in common with the hustle and bustle of Shinjuku, instead being a haven for those who wish to stroll around a quiet part of Tokyo and explore some hidden gems in this authentic, local spot.
+Teramachi Dori, otherwise known as Temple Street, is a quiet area of Setagaya where 26 temples are concentrated.
+Just 11 minutes by train from Shinjuku Station, it offers a striking contrast to the hustle and bustle of the city, providing a welcome retreat for those looking to explore hidden gems in this authentic, local neighborhood.

-This tour is for people who want to visit off-the-beaten-path spots in Tokyo and discover more of the true Tokyo beyond the glittering lights and skyscrapers.
-There are not so many spots in central Tokyo where so many temples are clustered together like this, and of those that exist, many are overcrowded with tourists, making the experience not quite so relaxing as it could be.
-This Tokyo Temple Town tour takes you on a serene walk through an ordinary neighbourhood and lets you delve deeper into one of the many faces of Tokyo.
+This tour is for people who want to visit off-the-beaten-path spots and discover more of the true Tokyo beyond the glittering lights and skyscrapers.
+There aren't many places in the center where such a large number of temples are clustered together, and those that do exist are often crowded with tourists, making it hard to fully enjoy the atmosphere.
+This Tokyo Temple Town tour offers a relaxed walk through an everyday neighborhood, allowing you to discover a more authentic and often overlooked side of the city.

 The tour schedule: